tejaskamble2003/LP-IV/README.md

 d.
 Decoder networks convert it back to the original input
 e.
 Compile the models with Optimizer, Loss, and Evaluation Metrics

-6. Implement the Continuous Bag of Words (CBOW) Model.
+5. Implement the Continuous Bag of Words (CBOW) Model.
 Stages can be:
 a.
 Data preparation
 b.
 Generate training data
 c.
 Train model
 d.
 Output

+6. Object detection using Transfer Learning of CNN architectures
+a.
+Load in a pre-trained CNN model trained on a large dataset
+b.
+Freeze parameters (weights) in model’s lower convolutional layers
+c.
+Add custom classifier with several layers of trainable parameters to model
+d.
+Train classifier layers on training data available for task
+e.
+Fine-tune hyper parameters and unfreeze more layers as needed